Category

 However, running a mental health cafe is no simple task.

-Even with a clinical psychologist present, it's a non-specialist endeavor for the lab members running it, and it becomes a space for sharing sensitive personal health information.
+Even with a clinical psychologist present, for the lab members running it, this is work outside their professional expertise, and it involves sharing sensitive personal health information.

 The organizers themselves are also individuals affected by mental health challenges.
 Consequently, they constantly face fears of criticism—such as being perceived by non-participants as "just a place where people with issues commiserate"—and anxieties like "What if no one shows up?"
 Participants also share concerns before attending, such as "I was worried about whether I could talk freely if someone I knew was there."

-Yet, we also feel that precisely because we are individuals directly affected by mental health challenges, we are uniquely positioned to tackle this challenge.
+Yet, we also feel that precisely because we are individuals directly affected by mental health challenges, we can take on this challenge.

 By creating spaces where mental health can be discussed openly, listening to those directly affected, and carefully sharing their voices, we can build a society where mental health is a shared concern.
 Through the lab's activities, I'm beginning to sense this possibility.